 A French multinational food services and facilities management company.
-Operates prisons and immigrant detention centers in Australia and the UK.
-Provides food services to prisons in the US.
+Operates prisons in Australia and the UK.

 Sodexo Group is one of the largest food services and facilities management companies in the world.
 Founded in 1966, it is headquartered in Issy-les-Moulineaux, a suburb of Paris, France.
 Sodexo operates in 72 countries and employs approximately 430,000 people.
 Its 2018 revenues were $23.75 billion.
 The company's main business is providing on-site services such as food, security, site management, and maintenance for institutions ranging from hospitals and schools to military bases and prisons.
 The company operates in North America through its wholly-owned subsidiary Sodexo, Inc., headquartered in Gaithersburg, Maryland.
 Its U.S. operations account for 43 percent of its global activities.

 Sodexo operates private prisons in the UK and Australia through its subsidiary Sodexo Justice Services.
 In Australia, the company operates since 2016 the Melaleuca prison, a maximum-security women’s prison which is one of two privately-operated prisons in the state of Western Australia.
 A government 2018 report found significant problems with conditions in the prison.
 In the UK, Sodexo operates four out of the fourteen privately-operated prisons in the country, and there have been repeated reports of abuse, neglect, and torture in these prisons as well: